Tom Alter: Film

-After graduating from FTII, Alter headed straight to Mumbai (Formerly called as Bombay) and soon got his first break in the Dev Anand starrer Saheb Bahadur (1977), directed by Chetan Anand.
+After graduating from FTII, Alter headed straight to Mumbai (formerly known as Bombay) and soon got his first break in the Dev Anand starrer Saheb Bahadur (1977), directed by Chetan Anand.
 However, his first release was Ramanand Sagar's Charas.
 This was followed by roles in Des Pardes, Ram Bharose, Hum Kisise Kum Nahin and Parvarish.
 He dubbed for actor Jeevan for the innocent person of the twin roles played by Jeevan in the film Amar Akbar Anthony.

 Alter was fluent in Hindi and Urdu, and was knowledgeable about Indian culture.
 He could also read Urdu and was fond of Shayari.
 He worked for noted filmmakers like Satyajit Ray in Shatranj Ke Khilari and is remembered for his role as a British officer in Kranti.
 He got the opportunity to act with his idol Rajesh Khanna in the film Naukri, directed by Hrishikesh Mukherjee in 1978 and later in Chetan Anand's Kudrat.
 In Sardar, the 1993 film biography of Indian leader Sardar Patel, which focused on the events surrounding the partition and independence of India, Alter portrayed Lord Mountbatten of Burma.
 He also acted in the Hollywood movie One Night with the King with Peter O'Toole.

 In 1996 he appeared in the Assamese film Adajya, and in 2007 acted in William Dalrymple's City of Djinns alongside Zohra Sehgal and Manish Joshi Bismil.
 He also appeared in the solo play Maulana and the film Ocean of An Old Man.

 Alter played the role of a doctor in Bheja Fry, a comedy movie starring Rajat Kapoor.

 In April 2011 he acted in a short film Yours, Maria directed by Chirag Vadgama, playing the lead role of Matthew Chacha in the movie.

 Alter lent his voice for the authorized audio autobiography of Dr. Verghese Kurien, titled The Man Who Made The Elephant Dance, which was released in 2012.

 Some of his most famous movie roles have been as Musa in Vidhu Vinod Chopra's acclaimed crime drama Parinda, Mahesh Bhatt's blockbuster romance Aashiqui, and Ketan Mehta's Sardar, in which Alter essayed the role of Lord Mountbatten.

 His last film was Hamari Paltan (2018).